notoriousbdg/vrops-dashboard-guest_needed_memory/README.md

 # VMs with Guest Needed Memory not Collecting Dashboard for vRealize Operations 6.7
 ---------

-Use this dashboard and alerts to identify VMs with Guest Needed Memory not collecting, as mentioned in [KB 55675](https://kb.vmware.com/s/article/55675).
+Use this dashboard and alerts to identify VMs with Guest Needed Memory not collecting in [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html), as mentioned in [KB 55675](https://kb.vmware.com/s/article/55675).
 Affected VMs may show higher Memory Workload, lower Capacity Remaining and lower Time Remaining than expected.

 ## Dashboard
 ![Dashboard](https://raw.githubusercontent.com/notoriousbdg/vrops-dashboard-guest_needed_memory/master/Dashboard.png)